 Is protein in milk good for weight loss?

-Milk is well-known for its high protein and calcium content.
-Actually, whole and skim milk has a decent amount of protein.
-A cup contains about 8g of protein.
+Milk has a decent amount of protein.
+A cup contains about 8 grams of protein.

-Besides milk, you better avoid sugar, white flour, and other refined carbs, if you want to lose weight.
+Avoid foods with added sugar, white flour, or other refined carbs if you want to lose weight.
 These foods increase insulin secretion, keeping us hungry all the time.
-So, we eat too many calories, leading to weight gain.
+These foods make it impossible to follow a hypocaloric diet for weight loss for a long time!

 Do we need calcium from milk to lose weight?